elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 # Detailed design

-The Screenshot Mode Service is a callable API availble in the context of a request on the server side, and as a pubic coreSetup API Javascript.
+The Screenshot Mode Service is a callable API availble in the context of a request on the server side, and as a pubic coreSetup Javascript API.

 The data provided by the Screenshot Mode are signals about:
  - whether or not the context of the page load is for a screenshot capture